|On this page…|

 Observability canonical form: The free parameters appear only in select rows of the A matrix and in the B and K matrices.

-For more information about the distribution of free parameters in the observability canonical form, see the appendix on identifiability of black-box multivariable model structures in System Identification: Theory for the User, Second Edition, by Lennart Ljung, Prentice Hall PTR, 1999 (equation 4A.16).
+For more information about the distribution of free parameters in the observability canonical form, see the Appendix 4A, pp 132-134, on identifiability of black-box multivariable model structures in System Identification: Theory for the User, Second Edition, by Lennart Ljung, Prentice Hall PTR, 1999 (equation 4A.16).

 You can estimate state-space models with chosen parameterization at the command line.